-- Y520 Strategies for Educational Inquiry (3 cr.) - Y521 Methodological Approaches to Educational Inquiry (3 cr.)\
+- Y520 Strategies for Educational Inquiry (3 cr.) - Y521 Methodological Approaches to Educational Inquiry (3 cr.)

-\Although either Y520 or Y521 can meet this requirement, Y521 is highly recommended because it is intended for doctoral students.
+Although either Y520 or Y521 can meet this requirement, Y521 is highly recommended because it is intended for doctoral students.

 An additional minimum of six credits must be selected from those approved as Core Inquiry courses.
-A list of approved inquiry courses may be found at https://education.indiana.edu/students/graduates/approved-core-inquiry-courses.html
+A list of approved inquiry courses may be found at https:// education.indiana.edu/students/graduates/approved-coreinquiry-courses.html

 The minor must have integrity in its own right and must complement the major.
 The minor field must demonstrate wholeness within itself and contribute to the student's overall doctoral program.
 Minors are typically formulated within a single program area.
 However, an interdisciplinary or individualized minor is also possible.
 Interdisciplinary or individualized minors require a written description of the minor's underlying theme along with a rationale for each course's contribution to that theme through the Minor Justification form.
-This form should be submitted and approved by the Graduate Studies Office before enrolling in the minor courses.
-Major area courses may not be used in the minor.
+This form should be submitted and approved by the Graduate Studies Office before enrolling in the minor.